POLICY 503 - STUDENT ATTENDANCE

 - Definition: Students are expected to be in their assigned area at designated times.
 Failure to do so constitutes tardiness.

-- Procedure for Reporting Tardiness: Students tardy at the start of school must report to the school office for an admission slip.
+- Students tardy at the start of school must report to the school office for an admission slip.

 - Participation in Extracurricular Activities and School-Sponsored On-the-Job Training Programs